MySQL Basic Information

 Constraints are rules applied to columns in a table to enforce data integrity and consistency.
 They ensure that the data entered into the database meets certain criteria and prevents invalid data from being stored.

-User-Defined Integrity Constraints: Custom rules defined by the user to enforce specific business logic.
+CHECK,NOT NULL). - User-Defined Integrity Constraints: Custom rules defined by the user to enforce specific business logic.

 Primary Key Constraints